Operator E-norms and their use: The E -version of the Kretschmann-Schlingemann-Werner theorem

 Factor $"2"$ in (\ref{2-est}) is a cost of the possibility to take the sequence $\{V_n\}$ of Stinespring operators representing the sequence $\{\Phi_n\}$ for \emph{given} $\H_E$ and $V_0:\H_A\rightarrow\H_B\otimes\H_E$.

 If the operator ${G}$ is discrete and unbounded (Def.\ref{D-H}) then the norm $\|\!\cdot\!\|^G_{\mathrm{cb},E}$ generates the strong convergence topology on bounded subsets of the set $\F(A,B)$ of all CP linear maps from $\T(\H_A)$ to $\T(\H_B)$ (by Proposition 3 in \cite{SCT}), while the norm $\|\!\cdot\!\|^G_{E}$ generates the strong operator topology on subsets of linear maps from $\H_A$ to $\H_B\otimes\H_E$ bounded by the operator norm (by Proposition \ref{ec-on-p2}B).
 Thus, in this case Corollary \ref{KSW-E+c} gives representation of bounded strongly converging sequences of CP linear maps via strongly converging sequence of Stinespring operators.
-For sequences of quantum channels such representation is obtained in \cite{CSR} (in the form of part A of Corollary \ref{KSW-E+c}).
+For sequences of quantum channels such representation is obtained in \cite{CSR}.